aiven/devportal/docs/tools/cli/project.rst

 Request project SBOM
 --------------------

 SBOM reports are generated per project and can be downloaded as long as the necessary permissions are set for the user/account.

-.. _avn_project_generate_sbom:
+You can get the SBOM report download link for a project using the following command:

+``avn_project_generate_sbom``

 ``avn project generate-sbom``
 '''''''''''''''''''''''''''''

-Gets the SBOM report download link for this project, in the chosen output format (CSV or SPDX).

 .. list-table::
   :header-rows: 1